What do we mean by “value creation” and what does it have to do with Pathology and quality?

 Value Creation and Pathology

-One of the core directives for the Division of Quality and Health Improvement is to explore initiatives within the Department of Pathology and across the University of Michigan Health System to position Pathology as a valuable member of a patient’s care team.
+- One of the core directives for the Division of Quality and Health Improvement is to explore initiatives within the Department of Pathology and across Michigan Medicine to position Pathology as a value-added contributor to improved patient outcomes.
 The fact that lab results influence about 70% of medical decisions makes it imperative that we collaborate with our clinical partners to ensure this information is at the center of patient care.